SifatMd/SIIM-ISIC-Melanoma-Classification/README.md

 # SIIM-ISIC-Melanoma-Classification
-Solution for the kaggle competition on melanoma classification
+Solution for the [kaggle competition](https://www.kaggle.com/c/siim-isic-melanoma-classification) on Melanoma Classification.